 I don’t use ND filters too often so I just stuck with the DJI brand filters.
 I don’t use polarizers since there is no way to adjust them, and the lens is pretty wide so there is potential to get strange imbalances in your skies.

 There are a few popular kits that I’ll list.
-I really like the kits that come with a 5-stop ND but they are tough to find.
-Most kits come with 2, 3, and 4 stops but then make you buy an extra 5 or 6 stops separate so they can make you spend more money.
+I like the kits that come with a 5-stop ND but they are tough to find.
+Most kits come with 2, 3, and 4 stops but then make you buy an extra 5 or 6 stops separately so they can make you spend more money.
 DJI doesn’t do this schizophrenic marketing strategy and they just give you everything you need with their kit.

 Polar Pro and DJI have the best filters for the Mavic right now so stick with those.
 Otherwise, Fstop Labs is a good option if you’re on a budget.